Spitzbube/hisi-manifests/README.md

 To initialize your local working repository:

-$ repo init -u https://github.com/hisilicon/hisi-manifests.git -b sumo
+$ repo init -u https://github.com/Spitzbube/hisi-manifests.git -b test/poplar-drivers

 and to fetch and checkout all project trees: